vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 -  The View and Controller parts are implemented using React components and hooks.
 The top-level Dashboard component also has rich APIs: props to specify a dashboard to render, configuration for rendering, customization of almost all view components used on a dashboard, and integration with the eventing.
-It also support creation of new dashboard and also editing existing dashboard via full drag-and-drop editing experience.
+It also supports a full drag-and-drop experience for creating and editing existing dashboards.

 For more information about the Dashboard component, see [this article](18_dashboard_component.md).